SD2E/test-harness/README.md

 3. `module load tacc-singularity/2.6.0`
     1. Not necessary if you make singularity part of your default set of modules using "module save"
 4. Only do these ONCE: first get on a compute node by using the `idev` command.
 Then run `singularity pull docker://eram5/test-harness:3.2`
-    1. This is only needed the first time you’re pulling the image, or if you want to pull an updated version of the image.
+    1. This is only needed the first time you're pulling the image, or if you want to pull an updated version of the image.
     2. This will build a singularity image from the docker container and store it in a ".simg" file under singularity_cache
     3. The path to the ".simg" file will be printed out, make sure to save the path for everytime you need to kick off a singularity shell!